dotzenith/tilde/README.md

 NOTE: This is for your personal machine, NOT for the server.

-If you're on a different OS, the guide has instructions for windows and linux as well, I trust that you'll be able to follow them :)
+If you're on a different OS, the Github guide has instructions for windows and linux as well, I trust that you'll be able to follow them :)

 <b></b>